Suella Braverman told to ‘stick to job’ amid leadership bid fears

 Robert Buckland offered a warning to the home secretary after she set out her hardline vision and railed against “experts and elites” at a speech at the National Conservative Conference.

-Speaking at an event arranged by a right-wing US think tank, Ms Braverman attacked “radical gender ideology” and claimed left-wing politics for “making people feel terrible about our past”.
+Speaking at an event arranged by a right-wing US think tank, Ms Braverman attacked “radical gender ideology” and blamed left-wing politics for “making people feel terrible about our past”.

 Mr Buckland told Sky News: “I am saying to the home secretary, she has got a big job to do.
 I know she wants to do it.
 I think getting on and doing that job is exactly where she needs to be.”